demisto/content/Packs/MicrosoftManagementActivity/Integrations/MicrosoftManagementActivity/README.md

-The Microsoft Management Activity API integration enables you to subscribe or unsubscribe to different audits, receive their content and fetch new content as incidents.
-Through the integration you can subscribe to new content types or stop your subscription, list the available content of each content type, and most importantly - fetch new content records from content types of your choice as Cortex XSOAR incidents.
+The Microsoft Management Activity API integration enables you to subscribe or unsubscribe to different audits, receive their content, and fetch new content as incidents.
+Through the integration you can subscribe to new content types or stop your subscription, list the available content of each content type, and most importantly, fetch new content records from content types of your choice as Cortex XSOAR incidents.

 This integration was integrated and tested with version 1.0 of Microsoft Management Activity API (O365 Azure Events)

 ## Grant Cortex XSOAR Authorization in Microsoft Management Activity API
-To allow us to access Microsoft Management Activity API you will be required to give us authorization to access it.
+To allow Cortex XSOAR access to the Microsoft Management Activity API you will be required to give authorization to access it.

 1. To grant authorization, click [HERE](https://oproxy.demisto.ninja/ms-management-api).
 2. After you click the link, click the **Start Authorization Process** button.